|

-When I first saw it on the shelves and its big price tag during my grocery shopping, I always wondered what it was and how different it was from the rest of the honey jars.
-It was only later that I found out that for honey to be certified organic, manufacturers have to meet a set of organic standards and conditions during the honey production (set by an organic agriculture certification body), which include source of the nectar, honey bees foraging area, bees management, honey extracting process, transportation, processing temperature, and packaging materials.
+When I first saw organic honey on the shelves and its big price tag during my grocery shopping, I always wondered what it was and how different it was the so-called raw honey and from the rest of the honey jars.
+It was only later that I found out more about organic honey benefits and for honey to be certified organic, manufacturers have to meet a stringent set of organic standards and conditions during the honey production (set by an organic agriculture certification body), which include source of the nectar, honey bees foraging area, bees management, honey extracting process, transportation, processing temperature, and packaging materials.

 The most well-known organic certification bodies include: